New Sources of Gravitational Waves during Inflation: Discussion

 \subsection{Acknowledgements}

 We would like to thank J. Polchinski for many useful discussions and collaboration on string production \cite{stringprod}, and D. Spergel for raising a question motivating part of this work.
+We thank Mehrdad Mirbabayi for identifying three overestimates that appeared in the first version of this paper but that do not alter the conclusions: one in the LPM formula in the scattering production mechanism, one related to subtlety in the gravity waves emitted from the particle creation, and a last one related to scalar production in the string case.
 We are grateful to L. McAllister, K-W Ng, and M. Peskin for useful discussions.
 E.S. is grateful to the IAS for hospitality during parts of this project.
 This research was supported in part by the National Science Foundation under grant PHY05-51164, by NSF grant PHY-0244728, and by the DOE under contract DE-AC03-76SF00515.